renovatebot/renovate/docs/usage/self-hosted-configuration.md

 This configuration option lets you choose an organization you want repositories forked into when "fork mode" is enabled.
 It must be set to a GitHub Organization name and not a GitHub user account.
+When set, "allow edits by maintainers" will be false for PRs because GitHub does not allow this setting for organizations.

 This can be used if you're migrating from user-based forks to organization-based forks.